-Human creativity takes giant leap in defining new AI use cases for medicine, finance, agriculture, IT, transportation and more.
+Human creativity takes a giant leap in defining new AI use cases for medicine, finance, agriculture, IT, transportation and more.

 Humans have always been creative-from harnessing animals and building machines to do physical work, to inventing computers for solving complex problems and offloading mundane tasks.
-But our creativity has taken a giant leap in the last few years with the commercialization of artificial intelligence, which has applications in medicine, finance, agriculture, IT and transportation and many other areas.
+But our creativity has taken a giant leap in the last few years with the commercialization of artificial intelligence, which has applications in medicine, finance, agriculture, IT and transportation, and many other areas.

-Artificial Intelligence (AI) encompasses a variety of science and engineering disciplines to make intelligent machines, and can be classified into three categories:
+Artificial Intelligence (AI) encompasses a variety of science and engineering disciplines to make intelligent machines and can be classified into three categories:

 - Artificial Narrow Intelligence (ANI) – primarily focused on performing a single task as optimally as possible.

 - Artificial General Intelligence (AGI) – capable of deep interpretation of data and the ability to perform intellectual tasks just like humans.

 - Artificial Super Intelligence (ASI) – the super-smart machines, which in theory will not only challenge the boundaries of human intelligence but will have the capability of breaking through those boundaries by mimicking social and scientific reasoning.